ContinuingEdCourses.Net Courses for Mental Health Professionals

 4. The symptoms of ADHD: Help

-Occur at the same level of severity across all settings
+Occur at the same level of severity across all settings.

-Vary as a function of task reward, supervision, and other factors
+Vary as a function of task reward, supervision, and other factors.

-Are always worse in the morning
+Are always worse in the morning.

-Occur in episodes with periods of remission
+Occur in episodes with periods of remission.

 5. Which of the following is one of the adjustments was made to the DSM-5 diagnostic criteria for ADHD to insure that it is sensitive to the disorder across all ages: Help

-The symptom thresholds (6 of 9) for each item list was adjusted to 5 for clients older than 18-years-old
+The symptom thresholds (6 of 9) for each item list was adjusted to 5 for clients older than 18-years-old.

-Entirely separate items may need to be written for females
+Entirely separate items may need to be written for females.

-Symptoms of oppositional behavior should be included in the symptom lists
+Symptoms of oppositional behavior should be included in the symptom lists.

-Items reflecting the emergence of low self-esteem should be added to the lists
+Items reflecting the emergence of low self-esteem should be added to the lists.

-Should be adjusted to age 8-years-old
+Should be adjusted back down to age eight.

 7. Mental disorders like ADHD are considered valid or "real" if: Help

-Cultures define them as being disorders
+Cultures define them as being disorders.

-The political party in power defines them as being disorders
+The political party in power defines them as being disorders.

-Others perceive a person as requiring treatment
+Others perceive a person as requiring treatment.

-There is scientific evidence that the disorder comprises a failure or significant deficiency in a universal mental mechanism (adaptation) that produces harm to those individuals
+There is scientific evidence that the disorder comprises a failure or significant deficiency in a universal mental mechanism (adaptation) that produces harm to those individuals.

 8. Demographic information on ADHD indicates that it is: Help

-More common among upper class white Americans
+More common among upper class white Americans.

-More common in boys than girls
+More common in boys than girls.

-Not found in Asian countries
+Not found in Asian countries.

-Found mainly among children of alcoholics
+Found mainly among children of alcoholics.

 9. During the developmental course of ADHD, which problems are likely to arise between 6 and 12-years-old?
 Help